Fabulousfayvour/hr-employee-attrition-analysis/README.md

-# Indicino-Hr-Attrition-Analysis
-This project presents an in-depth analysis of employee attrition at Indicino, Showing the cause of attrition ad a model that predicts employees attrition rate.
+# HR Attrition Analysis & Prediction

+## People Analytics | Machine Learning Classification

+## Introduction

+Employee attrition is a critical challenge for organizations, impacting productivity, hiring costs, and overall business performance.
+This project analyzes an HR dataset to uncover key drivers of employee attrition and builds a machine learning model to predict the likelihood of an employee leaving the organization.